Adaptation of Agentic AI: A Survey of Post-Training, Memory, and Skills: Agent Adaptation

 \subsubsection{RLVR-Based Methods}

-Reinforcement learning with verifiable reward (RLVR) marks a pivotal stage in the evolution of A1-type adaptation, where models learn directly from online interaction with tools and environments.
-Unlike SFT or DPO approaches that rely on pre-collected trajectories or candidate responses, RLVR-based methods enable LLMs to iteratively explore, execute, and refine their actions based on immediate environment feedback.
-This paradigm allows adaptation to be dynamic, context-aware, and tightly coupled with the specific execution environment, spanning diverse domains such as web search, code generation, multi-tool reasoning, and downstream applications.
+Reinforcement learning with verifiable reward (RLVR) removes the off-policy ceiling of SFT and DPO by letting the agent explore on-line: it proposes actions, executes them, observes verifiable outcomes, and updates its policy---all within the same training loop.
+The on-policy setting introduces two new design axes absent from the methods above: (i)~\emph{reward density}---whether feedback arrives per step (as in theorem proving) or only at episode end (as in multi-tool reasoning)---which governs credit assignment difficulty; and (ii)~\emph{reward composition}---how task-specific, format, and regularization terms are combined.
+We organize the domain-specific instantiations below and distill cross-domain principles at the end.

-\textbf{\underline{Web search and information retrieval tools}} optimized query generation and retrieval using environment-derived rewards. \textbf{DeepRetrieval}~\cite{jiang2025deepretrieval} (COLM 2025) marked a key turning point in A1-type adaptation, introducing RLVR to train LLMs as search agents that learn directly from retrieval outcomes.
-It formalizes query reformulation as an MDP where the user query is the state, the rewritten query is the action, and retrieval metrics—such as Recall@K, NDCG, or SQL execution accuracy—serve as the reward.
-The policy is optimized via KL-regularized PPO:
+\textbf{\underline{Web search and information retrieval.}} \textbf{DeepRetrieval}~\cite{jiang2025deepretrieval} (COLM 2025) established the template: query reformulation is cast as an MDP with retrieval metrics (Recall@K, NDCG, or SQL execution accuracy) as the reward, optimized via KL-regularized PPO: